Equivariant Neural Networks for General Linear Symmetries on Lie Algebras: Experiments

+\textbf{Equivariance is necessary for robustness and accuracy.} Non-equivariant ResNets exhibit large trajectory errors and do not reliably benefit from adding covariance, indicating that simply concatenating matrix-valued uncertainty does not reliably yield geometry-consistent fusion.
+Moreover, their errors remain high under test-time $\mathrm{SO}(3)$ rotations, confirming poor robustness to measurement-frame changes.

+\textbf{The Necessity of Structural Compatibility in Covariance Fusion.} Among equivariant baselines, velocity-only models already attain low error (e.g., VN), but performance becomes highly sensitive once covariance is introduced.
+In particular, the VN $(v,C)$ variant collapses toward non-equivariant performance (Table~\ref{tab:drone_results_slim}; Table~\ref{tab:drone_full_comparison}), consistent with the fact that an eigendecomposition-based interface can separate coupled degrees of freedom (eigenvectors vs.\ eigenvalues) and yield an unstable or non-geometric uncertainty signal for learning.
+By contrast, TFN and SE(3)-Transformer can incorporate $(v,C)$ through steerable tensor representations, leading to moderate improvements.

+\textbf{Local equivariant operators offer superior robustness for uncertainty fusion.} While SE(3)-Transformer shows a slight performance advantage in the velocity-only regime ($v$), the introduction of covariance uncertainty shifts the advantage to TFN.
+As shown in Table~\ref{tab:drone_full_comparison}, TFN consistently improves over SE(3)-Transformer across all covariance-integrated variants (e.g., $(v, \log C)$).
+This pattern suggests that while attention mechanisms can effectively model global dependencies in simple velocity sequences, local convolutional aggregation provides a stronger and more stable inductive bias for processing high-frequency dynamics and uncertainty.

+\paragraph{ReLN yields the most consistent uncertainty-aware gains.} ReLN achieves the best overall performance, and its strongest configuration uses $(v,\log C)$ (ATE $13.92$, RTE $11.04$).
+Unlike tensorial pipelines, ReLN represents velocity and covariance in a shared matrix-algebraic space with a single conjugation rule, enabling uncertainty-conditioned contractions and gating without violating equivariance.
+The improvement from $C$ to $\log C$ further supports that respecting the intrinsic geometry of $\mathrm{SPD}(3)$ via the matrix logarithm improves conditioning for learning.

+\paragraph{Ablative Validation of Reductive Decomposition.} ReLN improves over its \emph{semisimple-only} variant (the no-center model, equivalent to Lie Neurons), indicating that incorporating the central component $\mathfrak z(\mathfrak g)$ is beneficial for uncertainty-aware estimation.
+Conversely, removing the semisimple ideal (retaining only the center) degrades performance, increasing ATE from $13.92$ to $16.27$ (Table~\ref{tab:drone_results_slim}).
+Together, these ablations support that the best performance arises from modeling the \emph{full} reductive structure.

-\textbf{Discussion} Our results indicate that ReLNs operate effectively as a \emph{geometry- and uncertainty-aware estimator} that generalizes across random measurement-frame changes (i.e., arbitrary 3D rotations).
-While the network is not a classical recursive Markovian filter, it learns to integrate velocity measurements with their associated covariances using uncertainty-dependent weighting, producing robust and accurate trajectory estimates.
-This behavior suggests ReLNs are suitable as modular components in downstream systems that require handling of matrix-valued uncertainty.
-Future work will investigate theoretical guarantees for the learned weighting, extensions to other geometric matrix representations, and scalability to higher-dimensional structured geometric inputs.
+\paragraph{Discussion.} Overall, the results indicate that ReLNs act as a \emph{geometry- and uncertainty-aware} estimator, remaining stable under random measurement-frame changes (test-time $\mathrm{SO}(3)$ rotations).
+While ReLN is not a classical recursive (Markovian) filter, it learns to fuse velocity sequences with their time-varying covariances through uncertainty-dependent modulation, improving trajectory reconstruction.
+This suggests ReLNs as a modular backbone for estimation pipelines that must handle matrix-valued uncertainty.
+A natural direction is to characterize when the learned fusion approximates uncertainty-adaptive integration, and to integrate ReLNs with classical state-estimation frameworks.